 III.
 Teaching Reduction for CUNY Science Scholars During the Parental Accommodation Period

 CUNY Science Scholars who are teaching at one of the CUNY campuses will be released from teaching for a full semester of parental accommodation and the teaching salary that they would have received (e.g. from a Graduate Assistantship A, Graduate Assistantship B or teaching adjunct position) will be paid to them by the Graduate Center.
 The semester of accommodation can be the one in which the birth or adoption occurs or the immediately following semester, at the election of the student.
 If the birth or adoption takes place during the summer, the student is eligible for the teaching reduction in the fall semester.
 The teaching reduction may not span two semesters.
-During the semester of parental accommodation, these students will receive financial support from the Graduate Center in the form of a Graduate Assistantship D (GAD), which provides eligibility for NYSHIP, and non-service University Fellowship funds, which together will total the amount of the salary that the student otherwise would have received from teaching.
-The student will be responsible for the 50 hours of service per semester required of the GAD title.
-The student’s Executive Officer will make an appropriate GAD service assignment.
+During the semester of parental accommodation, these students will receive their financial support from the Graduate Center which provides eligibility for NYSHIP, which together will total the amount of the salary that the student otherwise would have received from teaching.
+The student will be responsible for the 50 hours of service per semester.
+The appointment will be in the form of a GAD or non-teaching adjunct if they are not eligible.
+The student’s Executive Officer will make an appropriate service assignment.